 How good is German tap water?

-Microplastics have also been found across Europe in 72% of tap water, according to water research by OrbMedia.
+Microplastics have also been found across Europe in 72% of tap water and more specifically Berlin and Munich, according to water research by OrbMedia.

 Over the coming months we will continue to report on tap water in other German cities including Berlin, Frankfurt, Dusseldorf, Stuttgart, Dortmund, Essen, Leipzig, Bremen, Dresden, Hanover and Nuremberg.